 Close to Cambridge:

-Anglesey Abbey: a beautiful manor house with stunning gardens 5.5 km northeast of Cambridge.
+Anglesey Abbey: Â a beautiful manor house with stunning gardens 5.5 km northeast of Cambridge.

-Ely Cathedral: its size and beauty have it listed as one of the wonders of the medieval times.
+Ely Cathedral: its size and beauty have it listed as one of the wonders of medieval times.
 It is about 30km from Cambridge.

 What would you add to the list of amazing things to do in Cambridge?
-Let me know what I missed and what your experiences were!

 Leave a Reply